stackrox/stackrox/README.md

   --set scanner.resources.limits.memory=2500Mi \
   --set scanner.resources.limits.cpu=2000m
 ```

 To create a secured cluster, you first need to generate an init bundle containing initialization secrets.
 The init bundle will be saved in `stackrox-init-bundle.yaml`, and you will use it to provision secured clusters as shown below.
 ```sh
 kubectl -n stackrox exec deploy/central -- roxctl --insecure-skip-tls-verify \
   --password "$(cat stackrox-admin-password.txt)" \
   central init-bundles generate stackrox-init-bundle --output - > stackrox-init-bundle.yaml
 ```
-Set a meaningful cluster name for your secured cluster in the `CLUSTER_NAME` environment variable.
+Set a meaningful cluster name for your secured cluster in the `CLUSTER_NAME` shell variable.
 The cluster will be identified by this name in the clusters list of the StackRox UI.
 ```sh
 CLUSTER_NAME="my-secured-cluster"
 ```